Is Driving Without Insurance Illegal in Your State?

 Virginia

-Virginia allows you to drive without car insurance if you pay a $500 uninsured motorist fee – but this doesn’t protect you in the event of a car accident.
+Virginia allows you to drive without car insurance if you pay a $500 uninsured motorist fee – but this doesn’t protect you in a car accident.
 If you don’t pay this fee, the penalty for driving uninsured in VA includes paying a $600 non-compliance fee and the suspension of your license, registration, and plates.

 To get your driving privileges back, you’ll have to pay a reinstatement fee and file an SR-22 for three years.